arcolinux/a-candy-beauty-icon-theme-dev/README.md

 2. Go to **Appearance** > **Icons**.
 3. Choose **A Candy Beauty Icon Theme** from the list.

+### TWMs

+Use lxappearance to change your icon theme.

 ## Contributing

 We welcome contributions from the community!
 Whether you want to suggest new icons, report bugs, or improve existing ones, your input is valuable.